Skip to content

 1. Keep sessions and artifacts on managed local storage

-3. Point native service endpoints at infrastructure you control or have vetted contractually
+3. For customer-managed deployments, run native medical services on infrastructure you control or have vetted contractually

 4. Treat PHI mode as operator context, and verify the exact tool/data path for any sensitive workflow